robertoaloi/robertoaloi.github.io/_posts/2014-09-12-notes-on-erlang-quickcheck.markdown

 ### Think shrinking

 The `elements/1` generator shrinks towards the beginning of the list.
-Keep that in mind when implementing your QuickCheck abstract state machine.
-If you have a list of elements - say, pids - in your model state and you plan to use `elements/1` on them, ensure that whenever a new element is added to the state, it is always appended at the end of a list, [even if you are a seasoned Erlang developer and it feels a bit unnatural to you](http://www.erlang.org/doc/efficiency_guide/myths.html#id56691).
-This will give you a better shrinking in most cases.
+Keep that in mind when implementing your QuickCheck abstract state machines.
+If you keep a list of elements - say, pids - in your model state and you plan to use `elements/1` on them, ensure that whenever a new element is added to the state, it is always appended at the end of a list, [even if you are a seasoned Erlang developer and it feels a bit unnatural to you](http://www.erlang.org/doc/efficiency_guide/myths.html#id56691).
+This will give you better shrinking in most cases.

 {% highlight erlang %}
 ### DO